Recommended books on white papers (and everything else)

 The author is renowned for his approach, which he has taught to organizations from the American Bar Association to Toyota.

-I especially appreciate his advice on assembling a slide deck as a 3-act story.
+I especially appreciate his advice on assembling a slide deck as a three-act story.
+That takes time, but it works.

 Want proof?
 Atkinson helped craft the presentation that persuaded a jury to award $253 million in the first trial of Vioxx in 2005.